 Daria found yoga more than 12 years ago and it has helped to heal her body, mind, and heart from past injury.
 She has studied with Shiva Rea, Mathew Cohen and Jorgen Christiansson in California and received her 300-hour Yoga Alliance certification from Daniel Aaron of radiantly Alive Yoga in Ubud, Bali.
 Her positive attitude and love for life comes to the forefront in each and every class she teaches.
 Daria is an accomplished herbalist and loves natural food and style.
 She recently had a baby and as a yoga mom she teaches Slow Flow, a Yin Yang practice and the Roll and Release class at Tribal.

-Iris recently decided to take a break from teaching at Tribal.
-She is pursuing her Ayurvedic work and is based outside Tulum.
+Iris is pursuing her Ayurvedic work and is based in Playa Del Carmen.
 We hope to continue some of her Intensives and workshops in Ayurveda when she comes back to Tulum.
 We will always welcome her meticulous Hatha, Flow and Yin classes and her amazing voice.
 Check the events or Facebook to see when she may return.

-Greydi and Manuela are the Tribal Cleaning staff.
+Greydi, Manuela and Chris are the Tribal Cleaning staff.
 Without them Tribal just wouldn't be as nice.
-Both are working mom's and they manage to balance life like true yogis. - Photo by @i_write_light
+All three are working mom's and they manage to balance life with love and gratitude like true yogis. - Photo by @i_write_light and @georgespictures